RezaRazmara/ms_lesion_type_reports/README.md

 ## Output
 - **Console Report**: Displays lesion counts and types per hemisphere, and a summary of lesion distributions.
 - **Excel Report**: Exports lesion data into an organized Excel file.

 ---

-## Project Principles
-This project is structured around:
-- **Object-Oriented Programming (OOP)**: Ensuring a clear and logical organization of code.
-- **SOLID Principles**:
-  - **Single Responsibility**: Each class is responsible for a specific task.
-  - **Open/Closed**: Modules are open for extension but closed for modification.
-  - **Liskov Substitution**: Classes can be substituted without altering functionality.
-  - **Interface Segregation**: Ensures classes have only relevant methods.
-  - **Dependency Inversion**: High-level modules do not depend on low-level modules but on abstractions.

----